 Italian ricotta cake is a classic Italian dessert that Italians make at special gatherings.
 It is lightly flavored with lemon and moist from the ricotta.
 This Italian ricotta lemon cake is great served alongside coffee and can be eaten in the morning at breakfast or as a dessert.

-There are many different ciambella cakes and this one uses a classic Italian ricotta cake recipe.
-This ciambella cake is super moist and has a beautiful delicate flavor of lemon.
+There are many different Italian ricotta cake recipes but this one is my favorite.
+This ricotta cake is super moist and has a beautiful delicate flavor of lemon.

 I have never been a big fan of specialized baking pans (or any specialized kitchen tools) but I made an exception with this cake pan.

 This Italian Ricotta cake is a cake called a ciambella because it is baked in a special ring mold.
 Ciambella means donut in Italian and this baking mold makes this beautiful shape that Italians love to use when baking their cakes.

 If you do not have a round cake mold, this cake can be made in a regular cake pan as well.
 For presentation, I love using the ring mold.

 There are many different cake pans you can use to bake this cake.

 Cake pans that work great for this Italian Ricotta Cake recipe:

 - A Savarin mold (which is what I used here.
 This one is a 9.5 inch round nonstick mold (use as is for this recipe)